PatrickHK24/BigData/README.md

 Each query for this project aimed at investigating specific aspects of the remote Business/Data Analyst job market.
 Each section contains a summary of the findings, a form of visualisation, a comment and the SQL query used to retrieve the data.
 Here’s how I approached each question:

-### 1. What is the demand and salary difference between remote and-non remote Business/Data analyst jobs?
+### 1. What is the demand and salary difference between remote and-non remote Business/Data Analyst jobs?
 Are the requirements lower or higher?

 Non-remote jobs dominate the market, with 1 remote job posted every 14 non-remote jobs.